 In some cases, it makes more logical to get off of the painful debts before saving for the retirement.
 Here’s why:

 People who are younger and not yet receive retirement savings benefit from their employer should concentrate on paying off their painful debts first.

 - If you have accumulated a huge credit card debts, car loan, or personal loan, then you should try to pay them off as soon as possible.
 Because the higher interest rate debts are actually costing you more money.
 By paying off the debts, you can save on the interest.

 - Having a lot of debt can damage your credit score severely.
 Your credit score determines how well is your financial health.
 The creditors or lender may consider you as a risky borrower.
 You will not be able to get a good loan term, rent, or a good job due to a bad credit score.
 So, you need to pay off your debts as soon as possible to build a good credit health.

 Tackle your debts to move forward to other goals

 Having a huge debt is a pressure that can take a toll on your lifestyle.
 You are worrying about your debts and losing the peace of your mind.

 Getting out of debt can free up your mind and inspire you to move forward to achieve other financial goals.

-Thus, you shouldn’t delay on making the debt repayments.
+Thus, you shouldn’t delay making the debt repayments.
 There are many debt repayments options.
 Some are professional debt relief services like debt management, debt settlement, and debt consolidation.

 If you have accumulated multiple credit card debts with higher interest rates, then you may consider credit card debt consolidation.
 It is a professional debt relief method that helps you to pay off your costly credit card debts faster.